 While attending seminary, Hawkins also served as senior news writer for the office of communications, where he wrote news and feature articles, as well as promotional content, for use online and in the Southwestern News magazine and other print publications.
 He also served for a time as an adjunct professor in the College at Southwestern, teaching history.

 Alongside his editorial and writing duties at The Pathway, he also contributes to Baptist Press, to Focus on the Family’s Citizen magazine and to Focus on the Family magazine.
 He has also contributed to Midwestern Baptist Theological Seminary’s blog, For The Church (www.ftc.co).
-He is also an occasional proofreader for B&H Publishing and sometimes teaches courses in history and Bible at Midwestern Seminary and at Jefferson City’s Lighthouse Preparatory Academy.
+He is also an occasional proofreader for B&H Publishing and has taught courses in history and Bible at Midwestern Seminary and at Jefferson City’s Lighthouse Preparatory Academy.

 Additionally, Hawkins is the author of Pathways to Reform: Remembering the Reformation after 500 years.To learn more about this book, published by the Missouri Baptist Convention in 2017, visit www.mobaptist.org/Reformation.